-Nevertheless, of Article 12 (3) and (12) of the Articles of Association are the result of legal requirement and/or administrative decision and do not seek to limit voting rights, but rather to ensure the existence of a penalty system for breaching the legal limit on the ownership of the abovementioned shares and compliance with the legal restriction on voting rights by certain entities.)
+(12) of the Articles of Association are the result of legal requirement and/or administrative decision and do not seek to limit voting rights, but rather to ensure the existence of a penalty system for breaching the legal limit on the ownership of the abovementioned shares and compliance with the legal restriction on voting rights by certain entities.)

-Part 1, Chapters 7.1.1., 1.2., I.12. e 1.13
+Part 1, Chapters 7.1.1., 1.2., 1.12. e 1.13